brenoCaetanoIT/Projects/AWS Projects/High Resilient Web Site hosting using R53, Cloud Front, S3 and EC2/readme.md

 <br><br>Below is a concise step-by-step overview of the project implementation.

 <summary><h2 style="display: inline-block;">Step 1: R53 domain registration and certificate creation</h2></summary>
-Step 1 of the project was to register a domain with R53.
+Step 1 of the project was to register a domain with R53 and use the AWS Certificate Manager for the website certificate.<br>
 R53 was chosen over other DNS services due to its seamless integration with AWS services and its convenient auto-renewal feature.
 The chosen domain name was brenocaetano.com <br>

 ![pictureCat](https://user-images.githubusercontent.com/136939198/247661690-ef1987b1-ee97-48eb-afbc-0f3892b7123c.jpg)